dotnet/docs/docs/core/diagnostics/eventsource-instrumentation.md

 - Each method has a body that calls WriteEvent passing it an ID (a numeric value that represents the event) and the arguments of the event method.
 The ID needs to be unique within the EventSource.
 The ID is explicitly assigned using the <xref:System.Diagnostics.Tracing.EventAttribute?displayProperty=nameWithType>
 - EventSources are intended to be singleton instances.
-Thus it is convenient to define a static variable, by convention called `Log`, that represents this singleton.
+Thus it's convenient to define a static variable, by convention called `Log`, that represents this singleton.

 ## Rules for defining event methods

 1. Any instance, non-virtual, void returning method defined in an EventSource class is by default an event logging method.
-2. Virtual or non-void-returning methods are included only if they are marked with the
+2. Virtual or non-void-returning methods are included only if they're marked with the
 <xref:System.Diagnostics.Tracing.EventAttribute?displayProperty=nameWithType>
 3. To mark a qualifying method as non-logging you must decorate it with the
 <xref:System.Diagnostics.Tracing.NonEventAttribute?displayProperty=nameWithType>